hylo-so/model/README.md

 - `[action_probabilities]` defines the probability of a mint or burn action occurring, depending on the Collateral Ratio.
 For example, `CR3-5_hyUSD_mint` specifies the probability of hyUSD being minted when the Collateral Ratio is between 3 and 5.
 - `[mint_amount]` defines the normal distribution parameters for the amount of tokens minted or burned.
 For instance, `CR3-5_hyUSD_mint_mean` and `CR3-5_hyUSD_mint_std` specify the mean and standard deviation, respectively, of the normal distribution for the amount of hyUSD minted when the Collateral Ratio is between 3 and 5.

-Upon completion, two heat maps will be displayed showing the percentage of time that a run has faced a de-collateralization event, and the percentage of time the stability pool has been utilized for different combinations of stability mod.

 ### Running the Analysis

 After running the model, you can analyze the results using the provided analysis tools: